markflemingtennis/tennis-blog/content/posts/sport-psychology.md

 ## Positive Attitude

-* Attitude in tennis is the manner an individual thinks, believes, or feels about the game and their tennis ability.
+* Attitude in tennis includes the thoughts, beliefs, emotions and/or feelings an individual  has about the game and their tennis ability.

 * Attitudes can ultimately reflect the way a player behaves in the competitive environment and their level of play in the game.